saylibhavsar/Data-Visualization-Projects/critique-by-design.md

 - Color Scheme: Most agreed the red-blue colors reminded them of politics.
 They suggested green-red/orange since green is linked to finance/money.
 - Clarity: Everyone found the chart clear and in general liked the grouping, though one person questioned its need.
 Here, I felt that the grouping along with the color gradient adds to the clarity of the chart and it is easy to see which state falls in which category.
 - Benchmarking: All liked the 100-point US average but thought it should be more noticeable.
+- Understandability: Everyone seemed to understand the concept behind the graph pretty easily.
 <br>
 * Differences:
 - Grouping: Only one person found it helpful, while another questioned why it was included.